FAQ

 How safe are dental x-rays?

-Toothbrushes, Toothpastes and Brushing
+Toothbrushes, Toothpaste and Brushing

-Toothpastes – Which ones are best?
+Toothpaste – Which ones are best?

 When choosing a toothpaste, make sure it has fluoride.
 Most toothpaste is about 0.1 percent to 0.6 percent fluoride.
 Children under 6 should use toothpaste with a lower amount of fluoride in case they inadvertently swallow a large amount.

 Also, look for the ADA seal.
-This means that the American Dental Association has tested and approved the product for safety and effectiveness.
+This means the American Dental Association has tested and approved the product for safety and effectiveness.

 Teething in Babies